I’ve had serious cravings lately. Serious Asian food cravings.

 - 2 garlic cloves, minced

-- Alternatively you could use 1 teaspoon garlic chili paste
+- Alternatively, use 1 teaspoon garlic chili paste

 - 1 teaspoon fish oil (or to taste)